 • Place the neck cuff of the T-shirt over the contrasting memory lane cloth and pin in place.

 4. Prepare a base-cloth.
-(Figure 4 in the slideshow) Use a contrasting color and/or value from your T-shirts to create a base-cloth that roughly matches the size of each T-shirt section.
+Use a contrasting color and/or value from your T-shirts to create a base-cloth that roughly matches the size of each T-shirt section.
 Sometimes I combine two or more fabrics to create my memory-lane base-cloth.
 In this instance I’m using the blank sides of my T-shirts, but feel free to include materials from your stash or other clothing that carries meaning.

 5. Create your memory lanes.
-(Figure 5 in the slideshow) Layer the T-shirt logo under the base-cloth, right sides up, so that the top edge of the base-cloth overlaps where you want to make the first cut-through of your T-shirt.
+Layer the T-shirt logo under the base-cloth, right sides up, so that the top edge of the base-cloth overlaps where you want to make the first cut-through of your T-shirt.

 • When cutting freehand, be present and move from your core.
 Your cutting line is the signature of your hand.